gillescochez/my-angular-base/README.md

 ## Abstract Helpers for controllers

-In /source/controllers/abstract there is many files that can be use to create new CMS section quickly.
+In /source/controllers/abstract there are many files that can be use to create new CMS section quickly.
 Only one controller need to be set in order to handle listing entries, viewing entry, editing, creating and removing of entries.

 This system also support checking for required fields, hidden fields, custom validation methods, editing inside a modal,